 2011 Valandraud - better ripeness and more complexity here than in 2012.
 95p.

-2010 Valandraud - closed and not showing that much but you feel that there is an enormous potential hidden in this wine with perfectly ripe and fat fruit and tannin.
+2010 Valandraud - closed and showing little, but you feel an enormous potential hidden in this wine with perfectly ripe and fat fruit and tannin.
 97p.

 Corbin Michotte

-Arrived at the property and was welcomed by Emmanuel Boidron and his father Jean-Nöel Boidron, retired oenology teacher at University de Bordeaux.
-In addition to 2014s, I tasted some other vintages of Corbin Michotte and Cantelauze.
-I was told that a court ruling about the degradation of Corbin Michotte and case against Syndicat Viticole (Hubert de Bouard) is expected to be announced in July 2015.
+Arrived at the property and was welcomed by Emmanuel Boidron and his father, Jean-Nöel Boidron, a retired oenology teacher at University de Bordeaux.
+In addition to the 2014s, I tasted some other Corbin Michotte and Cantelauze vintages.
+I was told that a court ruling about the degradation of Corbin Michotte and the case against Syndicat Viticole (Hubert de Bouard) is expected to be announced in July 2015.

-2014 Corbin Michotte had fine aroma of grated dark chocolate and cacao powder, great complexity, very elegant and tasty, velvety texture and smooth finish.
+2014 Corbin Michotte had a fine aroma of grated dark chocolate and cacao powder, great complexity, elegant and tasty, velvety texture, and smooth finish.
 A fine effort for the vintage.
 92p.

-2014 Cantelauze tasted of perfectly ripe blueberries, crasse de fer, there was fine acidity, structure, fine complexity and fleshy aftertaste.
+2014 Cantelauze tasted of perfectly ripe blueberries and crasse de fer; there was fine acidity, structure, fine complexity, and fleshy aftertaste.
 Fine effort here too.
 92p.

-2012 Corbin Michotte had seductive silky fruit, velvety tannin, was very attractive, round and quite tasty.
+2012 Corbin Michotte had seductive, silky fruit, and velvety tannin, which was very attractive, round, and quite tasty.
 90p.

-2012 Cantelauze was truffy and had chocolate and soil taste (crasse de fer), elegant and seductive wine.
+2012 Cantelauze was truffy and had a chocolate and soil taste (crasse de fer), an elegant and seductive wine.
 Very enjoyable indeed.
 90p.

-2010 Corbin Michotte was delightfully strong and potent, yet in great balance, lots of chocolate and cherries, fat fruit and tannin with perfect ripeness.
-Beautiful wine with so much character of soil and everything fitting perfectly.
+2010 Corbin Michotte was delightfully strong and potent, yet in great balance, with lots of chocolate and cherries, fatty fruit, and tannin with perfect ripeness.
+A beautiful wine with so much character in the soil, and everything fitting in perfectly.
 94p.

-2005 Corbin Michotte had it all - very seductive and beautiful cherry nose, beautiful fruit on the palate, velvety and silky, great complexity, structure and length.
-Stunning wine, which at the moment has edged 2010!
+2005 Corbin Michotte had it all - very seductive and beautiful cherry nose, beautiful fruit on the palate, velvety, great complexity, structure, and length.
+A stunning wine, which at the moment has edged 2010!
 95p.

-2010 Cantelauze was fresh with great acidity, fat fruit and tannin with perfect ripeness, great depth and complexity, strong structure and great harmony, and long lingering finish.
+2010 Cantelauze was fresh with great acidity, fat fruit and tannin, perfect ripeness, great depth, complexity, strong structure and harmony, and a long lingering finish.
 Fabulous wine.
 94p.

 2005 Cantelauze truffy, very complex, striking sweetness of fruit, greatly composed with fine length and lingering finish.
 94p.